choppythelumberjack/tryclose/README.md

                    ps.executeQuery()
                })
     } yield wrap {
-        // It's find to do this since nothing here needs to be closed rs.next();
+        // It's fine to do this since nothing here needs to be closed rs.next();
         rs.getInt(1)
     }